mirkoprescha/kpi_retention/README.md

     ],
 ```
 - optionally schema enforcement -> reliable data structures over time
+ -> And don't overwrite output path with empty dataframe in case of accidently provided wrong array or primary keyname
 - Flatten array as string and reach trough of all other attributes.

 ## Open decisions